 Former Business at OECD Executive Ali Karami Ruiz Brings Multilateral Organisations Advisory Expertise to FTI Consulting

-/EIN News/ -- BARCELONA, Spain, March 20, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. (NYSE: FCN) today announced the appointment of Ali Karami Ruiz as a Senior Managing Director within its Strategic Communications segment.
+BARCELONA, Spain, March 20, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. FCN today announced the appointment of Ali Karami Ruiz as a Senior Managing Director within its Strategic Communications segment.

 Mr. Karami Ruiz is an experienced strategist who most recently was Senior Director, Strategic Engagement and Communications and a Member of the Executive Committee at Business at the Organisation for Economic Co-operation and Development ("Business at OECD").
 Based in Spain, he will be part of the firm's expanding global Public Affairs practice within the Strategic Communications segment and will help grow its Multilateral Organisations offering, advising clients who aim to develop their understanding of and collaboration with multilateral organisations in relation with their business objectives.